 - Your CRM to keep tabs on leads entering your sales pipeline, conversion rates, customer lifetime value, and projected income.

-- Your project or task management software to check on project statuses, bottlenecks, inefficient workflows, etc. Here’s a through guide comparing two of the most well-known tools: Trello vs Asana or a few other alternatives.
+- Your project or task management software to check on project statuses, bottlenecks, inefficient workflows, etc. Here’s a thorough guide comparing two of the most well-known tools: Trello vs Asana or a few other alternatives.

 - Your time tracker to monitor team performance, watch for scope creep, and so on.